 When making backups of important data, it’s a good idea to have three of them.
 It’s also a good idea to use multiple storage mediums.
 Finally, at least one backup should be stored off-site.
 This off-site backup should be stored on a drive or device that is incapable of accessing the internet.
 As for the format, we would recommend system image files.
 These can preserve the entire target drive in a compressed format, so they are your most complete option.

-With new technology comes new risks, and the cloud is no exception.
+With new technology comes new risks, and the cloud and cloud jacking.
 That being said, the cloud is still one of the most versatile and useful technologies out there.
 You just need to be careful that you aren’t using it in a foolish way.
 Go into the situation with your eyes wide open, knowing that perfect security is an impossibility.
-If you would like to know more about this, we would encourage you to call PCH Technologies at (856) 754-7500.
+If you would like to know more about this, we would encourage you to call PCH Technologies at (856) 754-7500 or fill out the contact form.